ourfuturehealth/public-attitude-tracker-2021/PublicAttitudeTracker_followOnAnalyses.md

 </table>list(Asian_filter.Asian_filter = "Is this an Asian respondent?",
     AGE_BAND.AGE_BAND = "What is your age band?", DEGREE.DEGREE = "Degree (yes/no)",
     HRES_TOTAL.HRES_TOTAL = "Summed score indicating research participation.
 Minimum value of 0 indicates no previous participation in research, maximum value of 3 indicates previous participation in survey, clinical trials and focus groups.")
-[1] "Is this an Asian respondent?\nWhat is your age band?\nDegree (yes/no)\nSummed score indicating research participation.
-Minimum value of 0 indicates no previous participation in research, maximum value of 3 indicates previous participation in survey, clinical trials and focus groups."

 ```
 Warning in stack.default(sapply(predictor.levels, "[[", 1)): non-vector elements